Sean Phillips: Career

 Phillips provided the art for The Criterion Collection release of the 1961 noir film Blast of Silence, as well as the art for the Criterion release of the 1957 legal drama 12 Angry Men, based on a design by Eric Skillman.

-On 9 April 2011 Phillips was one of 62 comics creators who appeared at the IGN stage at the Kapow!
+On 9 April 2011, Phillips was one of 62 comics creators who appeared at the IGN stage at the Kapow!
 Comic Convention in London to set two Guinness World Records, the Fastest Production of a Comic Book, and Most Contributors to a Comic Book.
 With Guinness officials on hand to monitor their progress, writer Mark Millar began work at 9 a.m. scripting a 20-page black and white Superior comic book, with Phillips and the other artists — including Dave Gibbons, Frank Quitely, John Romita Jr., Jock, Doug Braithwaite, Ian Churchill, Olivier Coipel, Duncan Fegredo, Simon Furman, David Lafuente, John McCrea, and Liam Sharp — all drawing a panel each, appearing on stage throughout the day to work on the pencils, inks, and lettering, with regular Superior artist Leinil Yu creating the book's front cover.
 The book was completed in 11 hours, 19 minutes, and 38 seconds, and was published through Icon on 23 November 2011, with all royalties being donated to Yorkhill Children's Foundation.

-In 2012, Phillips was one of several artists to illustrate a variant cover for Robert Kirkman's The Walking Dead No. 100, which was released 11 July at the San Diego Comic-Con.
+In 2012, Phillips was one of several artists to illustrate a variant cover for Robert Kirkman's The Walking Dead No. 100, which was released 11 July at San Diego Comic-Con.

 Phillips and Ed Brubaker launched their Fatale series at Image Comics in January 2012.
 The series was initially announced as a twelve-issue maxi-series but was upgraded to an ongoing title in November 2012.
 Jesse Schedeen of IGN stated that "You can't go wrong with a Brubaker/Phillips collaboration.
 Even so, Fatale is making a strong case for being the best of their projects."

 In October 2013, Phillips and Brubaker signed a five-year contract to produce comics exclusively for Image.
 Under the terms of the deal, Image will publish any comic they bring to them without having to pitch it to them first.
 In 2019, Brubaker and Phillips signed another five-year contract with Image to produce comics exclusively for that publisher.
 As Phillips explained, "[W]e get to do whatever we want!
 We don’t have to pitch projects to Image, we don’t have an editor or designer, we can make as many or few books as we want.
 We get to choose format, paper stock, and everything else to do with our books."